NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 ![center|Comparison of the far fields from the near-to-far field transformation and the DFT fields at the same location for a holey-waveguide cavity.](../images/farfields_vs_DFTfields_holeycavity.png)

-When these two conditions are not met as in the example below, the error from the finite truncation and numerical dispersion can be large and therefore result in a significant mismatch between the far fields computed using the near-to-far field transformation versus the actual DFT fields at that location.
+When these two conditions are not met as in the example below involving a small `dpad` and large `d2`, the error from the finite truncation and numerical dispersion can be large and therefore result in a significant mismatch between the far fields computed using the near-to-far field transformation versus the actual DFT fields at the same location.

 ![center|Comparison of the far fields from the near-to-far field transformation dominated by errors and the DFT fields at the same location for a holey-waveguide cavity.](../images/farfields_vs_DFTfields_holeycavity_mismatch.png)